 Product cost = Direct materials + Direct labor + Manufacturing overhead

 In financial accounting, product costs are initially carried as inventory in the books and are reflected as a current asset in the balance sheet.
 Once the goods are sold, the inventory is charged to the trading account in the form of cost of goods sold.
 This treatment of capitalizing the costs first and then charging as an expense is in line with the matching principle of accounting.
 Thus, the product costs are expensed out as cost of goods sold only when the related income from sale of goods is realized and recorded.
 Product costs are also often termed as inventoriable costs and manufacturing costs.

 Alfred Toys Inc. manufactures toy cars.
 It has incurred the following costs for the production of 10,000 toy cars during the month of April 2021:

 In the above table, Alfred’s total product cost to manufacture 10,000 toy cars is $37,500 which consists of raw materials, packaging materials, factory workers’ salary, machine operator’s salary and factory electricity.
-This cost should be recorded as inventory till the goods are sold.
+This cost should be recorded as inventory which will stay on balance sheet till the goods are sold.
 The per unit product or manufacturing cost can be computed as follows:

 = $37,500/10,000 units

 Period cost (often referred to as period expense) is any other cost that is incurred by the entity that does not directly relate to the entity’s manufacturing process.
 While the production process is the core activity for a manufacturing entity, there are several other activities that it must conduct to keep its operations running.
 These can include administrative, logistical, financial, distribution, sales and marketing functions etc. Costs incurred on these other business activities that are not specifically linked to the manufacturing process qualify as period costs.